gegehprast/niri-dotfiles/README.md

 ### Automatic login to virtual console

 I don't like using a login manager.
-I just use the shell lockscreen, see `~/.config/niri/scripts/autolock.fish`.
-The script will trigger Noctalia lockScreen when niri first starts.
+I just use the shell lockscreen; see `~/.config/niri/scripts/autolock.fish`.
+The script will trigger the Noctalia lockscreen when niri first starts.

-Now to make automatic login to virtual console work, create a drop-in file for `getty@tty1.service` with the following contents:
+Now, to make automatic login to virtual console work, create a drop-in file for `getty@tty1.service` with the following contents:

 */etc/systemd/system/getty@tty1.service.d/autologin.conf*